 They are often used in savoury dishes as a stand alone ingredient or combined with other vegetables.
 The most widely known dish is Chana Masala, commonly eaten with Kulcha, Puri or Bhatura.
 On top of that, chickpeas are widely used in Chaat dishes like Samosa Chaat.
 You can even use chickpeas as the main ingredient of Pulao or Biryani.

 Chickpeas are commonly available in canned form, which is great for convenience as they are ready to use from the tin.
 Alternatively you can also buy them dried, which some say has a better flavour.
 These will need overnight soaking.

 Moth Beans (otherwise known as Turkish Gram) are small, oblong shaped beans which come in shades of brown.

 They are sometimes mistaken for the similar looking Horse Gram (Kulthi Dal in Hindi).
 Horse Gram is a lot less common and can be distinguished by having a far greater range of colours.
 They are not interchangeable.

-They are commonly used across India, but most famously in Maharashtra, where is the birthplace of the popular dish Matki Usal.
+They are commonly used across India, but most famously in Maharashtra, which is the birthplace of the popular dish Matki Usal.
 Moth beans are also a vital component of the Marathi street-food dish Misal Pav.
-Both of these dishes use sprouted moth beans, which is a great way to use them as it increases the nutritional value.
+Both of these dishes use sprouted moth beans, which increases the nutritional value and is a really healthy way to eat them.